durrellchamorro/durrellchamorro.github.io/source/_posts/2016-01-30-use-procs-to-dry-up-code.markdown

 the precise way a method will work to the time of the method invocation.
-For example, if you encounter a scenario where you're calling a method from multiple places, with one little tweak in each case, it may be a good idea implement the method in a generic way by yielding to a block.
+For example, if you encounter a scenario where you're calling a method from multiple places, with one little tweak in each case, it may be a good idea implement the method in a generic way and handle each difference by yielding to a block.
 By defining one method instead of many similar methods your code stays DRY.
 The problem is Ruby only lets you yield to one block per method call and that limits your ability to customize methods.
 In this post I'll explain how to send procs to methods so you can customize your generic methods in more than one way at a time.
+An increased ability to customize methods is an increased ability to keep code DRY.
 Along the way I explain how some of Ruby's syntactic sugar works, and I close with a real world example of how I implemented all this in an app. <!--more-->